 The Fund's special situations credit strategy provides flexibility to take advantage of secondary market credit opportunities with asymmetrical risk and return profiles.
 The Fund seeks to purchase instruments at a discount to intrinsic value from forced sellers or unnatural holders as a result of stress, distress or major events, or change at a company or industry level.
-The need for holders to transition out of a credit combined with a high level of complexity surrounding the investment can present an opportunity to purchase instruments at a significant discount to its fair value as determined by FS Global Advisor.
-Such investment opportunities may include investments in loans, bonds and other securities issued by companies that are over levered, facing temporary or permanent business issues, have a current or pending covenant violation, have looming debt maturities and may lack the ability to refinance or have defaulted on their debt instruments.
+The need for holders to transition out of a credit combined with a high level of complexity surrounding the investment can present an opportunities may include investments in loans, bonds and other securities issued by companies that are over levered, facing temporary or permanent business issues, have a current or pending covenant violation, have looming debt maturities and may lack the ability to refinance or have defaulted on their debt instruments.
 Investments may include purchasing a portion of outstanding debt, the entire tranche or a portfolio of investments.
 Opportunities can be created by idiosyncratic issues at the company or industry level or by a macro driven credit cycle.